msnisha/laraflow/README.md

+Forked to change the Laravel Version Supported hoping to bring more features to this

 # Laraflow Workflow Package
 Laraflow is a standard workflow package for Laravel Eloquent objects.
 You can define your steps, the transition between the them, callbacks, and validators.